stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. note::

-  This feature is currently in beta, any questions comments or suggestions, reach out to us at support@stormpath.com
+  This feature is currently in beta.
+If you have any questions, comments, or suggestions, reach out to us at support@stormpath.com.

 .. only:: csharp or vbnet